Crew-1 Undocks From Station and Heads for Splashdown

-Category: Space Hits: 4May 1, 2021: International Space Station Configuration.
+Category: Space Hits: 17May 1, 2021: International Space Station Configuration.
 Four spaceships are attached to the space station including the SpaceX Crew Dragon Endeavour, the Northrop Grumman Cygnus cargo craft, and Russia’s Soyuz MS-18 crew ship and ISS Progress 77 resupply ship.

 The SpaceX Crew Dragon Resilience spacecraft with astronauts Michael Hopkins, Victor Glover, and Shannon Walker of NASA, and Soichi Noguchi of the Japan Aerospace Exploration Agency (JAXA) inside undocked from the space-facing port of the International Space Station’s Harmony module at 8:35 p.m.
 EDT to complete a six-month science mission.